PREMIUM SALE

 Japanese architecture is constantly evolving in the realm of modern architecture.
 Along with these changes, dining tables, interiors, and vessels also transform as part of this evolution.
 The vessels I create are designed to align with and reflect the diverse and ever-changing landscape of contemporary architecture.

 Born in Osaka Prefecture in 1981.
 Graduated in 2003 from the Ceramics Department of the Faculty of Arts at Kyoto Seika University, where he studied under Kozo Kawashima and Yoshinobu Kawashima.
 In 2012, he established G-studio.
-Actively held solo exhibitions every year, including the "Joji Nakamura Ceramics Exhibition."
+Actively held solo exhibitions every year, including the "George Nakamura Ceramics Exhibition."
 He has received numerous accolades, including the Kyoto Prefectural Governor's Award at the 24th Craft Art Exhibition (Kyoto Museum of Culture) in 2012, the Kyoto Exhibition Award at the Kyoto Exhibition (Kyoto City Art Museum) in 2013, the Encouragement Award at the 3rd Kansai Exhibition of the Japan Ceramic Society (Kyocera Museum of Art) in 2018, and the Grand Prize at the Future of Kyo-yaki Exhibition '20 (Kyoto Ceramic Art Association) in 2020.
 His works are part of collections in various institutions, including the World Tile Museum, Honen-in, Ichinokura-Sakazuki Art Museum, and the Faenza International Museum of Ceramics.

 • TATSUO MORISATO